Jump directly to the content

 There will also be another couple of British fighters to watch out for in Mark Chamberlain and Isaac Lowe.

-Chamberlain is represented by Queensbury and will take on Joshua Oluwaseun Wahab.
+Chamberlain, who is represented by Queensbury, will take on Joshua Oluwaseun Wahab.

 Itauma is definitely one to watch on the undercard